 - California Department of Fish and Game

 Relationship to other classification schemes

 The Central Valley ecoregion was originally based on Omernik’s Central California Valley ecoregion, although boundaries in some areas have been revised by Bob Holland, an expert on vernal pools and valley vegetation.
+The nearctic ecoregion has been designated by WWF as unit NA0801.
 This ecoregion generally corresponds to Bailey’s Great Valley Section, and Küchler’s California prairie, Blue Oak-Digger Pine, and riparian forest vegetation classes in the region.

 - Michael G.Barbour, Todd Keeler-Wolf and Allan A. Schoenherr.
 2007.
 Terrestrial vegetation of California.
 712 pages